Addictions and Substance Abuse Counselor Requirements by State

 Timeline: Less than one year

-Designed for: Those pursuing entry-level credentials in states where a degree is not required, or for those with a degree in other majors who need coursework in addiction counseling.
+Designed for: Those pursuing entry-level credentials in states where a degree isn’t required, or for those with a degree in other majors who need coursework in addiction counseling.

-Certificates are versatile, providing high school grads with the basic skills they need for initial certification in states with a lower bar for education.
-Certificates can also be stacked on top of existing degrees to provide a powerful base of knowledge that can be used to either advance in the field or get started with a higher-level credential.
+Certificates are versatile, providing high school grads with the basic skills they need for initial certification in states with lower education requirements.
+Certificates can also be stacked on top of existing degrees to provide a powerful foundation of knowledge that can be used to advance in the field or pursue a higher-level credential.

 Associate Degrees in Substance Abuse and Addiction Counseling